torvalds/linux/Documentation/networking/devlink/devlink-dpipe.rst

 offloading process.

-For example, the routing longest prefix match (LPM) algorithm used by the Linux kernel may differ from the hardware implementation.
+For example, the routing longest prefix match (LPM) algorithm used by the GNU/Linux kernel may differ from the hardware implementation.
 The pipeline debug API (DPIPE) is aimed at providing the user visibility into the ASIC's pipeline in a generic way.